Quuxplusone/Advent/adventure-family-tree/field-guide.md

    Another, more ancient inscription reads "PKIHMN".
 There is a palantir(orb) here._
    You can PEER ORB to get some useless messages.

-- LUPI0440: _A crystal orb lies here!_ (in the circular cellar SE of the Soft Room).
+- LUPI0440 (ARNA0660, ARNA0770): _A crystal orb lies here!_ (in the circular cellar
+   SE of the Soft Room).
+In ARNA0660 and ARNA0770, you can EXAMINE ORB to receive non-essential hints re various puzzles.

 - MCDO0551: _There is a polished sphere of pure quartz here!_ (in the Crystal Palace).
     LOOK BALL causes you to see whatever is in the room with the star sapphire.